North–South Expressway Northern Route: Butterworth and Bandar Baharu

-From this point the expressway enters Seberang Perai Tengah, running southwesterly along the east side of Butterworth, where it makes several important interchanges, including Jalan Permatang Pauh (route 3111) leading to Permatang Pauh, the Butterworth–Kulim Expressway (expressway 15) towards Kulim and Gerik in Kedah, expressway 17 and route 1 in Perai (this is where the other end of E17 is located) as well as the Penang Bridge (expressway 36) towards the island and capital.
+From this point the expressway enters Seberang Perai Tengah, running southwesterly along the east side of Butterworth, where it makes several important interchanges, including Jalan Permatang Pauh (Federal Route 3111) leading to Permatang Pauh, the Butterworth–Kulim Expressway (expressway 15) towards Kulim and Gerik in Kedah, expressway 17 and route 1 in Perai (this is where the other end of E17 is located) as well as the Penang Bridge (expressway 36) towards the island and capital.
 Here the expressway bends southeast away from the coast, going towards and interchanging at the Perai Industrial Area and Juru.
 After Juru, the road narrows back to four lanes, followed by the Juru Toll Plaza, where the second ticket system begins.
 The expressway then enters Seberang Perai Selatan.

 The expressway interchanges with route 149 at Bukit Tambun, connecting several industrial areas nearby.
 Close by at Batu Kawan, the Sultan Abdul Halim Muadzam Shah Bridge (expressway 28) terminates on this expressway, connecting Bandar Cassia as well as the southwest district on the island.
 The last interchange in Penang is with route 1 at Jawi.
 The expressway then briefly re-enters the state of Kedah to interchange at Bandar Baharu, serving itself, Parit Buntar just across the border at Perak, as well as the rest of southernmost Kedah.